This is the 3rd chapter of the Dash Tutorial.

 the value of a single Dropdown in a given moment), Dash collects the

-current state of all of the specified Input
+current state of all the specified Input

 properties and passes them